 To check if your wall outlet is working properly, Try a different power outlet. and see if the problem persists.
 If not, then you’ve found the culprit.
 You can also use a multimeter or a voltage tester to measure the voltage and current of the wall outlet and compare it with the standard values.

 If you find that your wall outlet is faulty, you should fix it or replace it as soon as possible.
 You can either do it yourself if you have some electrical knowledge and tools, or hire a professional electrician to do it for you.
-A faulty wall outlet can not only cause iPhone battery draining while charging, but also pose a fire hazard or an electric shock risk.
+A faulty wall outlet can not only cause an iPhone battery draining while charging but also pose a fire hazard or an electric shock risk.